basvandervlies/cf_surfsara_lib/doc/services/pkg_management.md

 Source: [pkg_management.cf](/services/pkg_management.cf)

 This will install/delete packages that are not installed via other services files.
-You just want to make sure that some handy utilities are installed or some anoying utilities are removed, eg:
+You just want to make sure that some handy utilities are installed or some annoying utilities are removed, eg:
 ```
 {
     "jq": {